Adelaide Perry

-Adelaide Perry (1891–1973) was an influential Australian artist, printmaker and respected art teacher.
+Adelaide Perry (1891–1973) was an influential Australian artist, printmaker, and respected art teacher.
 Based in Sydney, she started her own art school.
 Perry actively exhibited her paintings and prints from 1925 to 1955 and is partly credited with introducing and promoting the new relief print technique using linoleum in the 1920s.

 Biography

 Perry (1891–1973) was born in Beechworth, Victoria.
 Her parents were Richard Hall Perry, solicitor, and Eliza Elizabeth (née Reardon).
 After her father's death in 1896, her mother remarried and the family moved to New Zealand.

 Perry returned to Melbourne in 1914 to attend the National Gallery of Victoria Art School where she was a student of Bernard Hall and Frederick McCubbin.

 In 1921, Perry was awarded the National Gallery of Victoria Travelling Scholarship and spent four years in London at the Royal Academy.
 In London she met and was influenced by Charles Sims, Gerald Kelly and Ernest Jackson who she credited with teaching her "all she knew about art".
 She also exhibited in Paris at the Salon des Artistes Francais, returning to Australia in 1925.

 Perry started using the recently invented linoleum to create relief prints in the mid-1920s.
 Wooden blocks were not easy to cut and required a printing press.
 She was enthusiastic about the medium and used it in her work and taught classes.
 She was attracted by the distinctive black lines and simplified forms which appealed to her interest in modernism.
 She used the method in her many depictions of the coastal environment and the harbour.
 Along with Thea Proctor and Margaret Preston, she can be credited with promoting linocuts.

+Some of her best landscape work was undertaken at Austinmer NSW when she was periodically lent the holiday house of her art dealer John Young (see the last external link).

 As early as 1930, Perry was commended as a 'clever artist' by The Bulletin magazine for her portraits of poet Mary Gilmore and art critic and co-owner of the Macquarie Galleries Basil Burdett, which she had submitted to the annual Society of Artists exhibition.
 It was noted she was on the staff of the Julian Ashton Art School and was a member of the Society of Artists.

 In the early 1930s, Perry established the Adelaide Perry School of Drawing and Painting at 12 Bridge Street, Sydney.
 She was teaching part-time at the Presbyterian Ladies' College, Croydon after being recommended by Roy de Maitre and was exhibiting at the Macquarie Galleries.

 In 1934 Perry exhibited "portraits of quality" alongside leading women artists of the decade in an exhibition of the Melbourne Society of Women Painters.

 In 1936 Perry acquired the lease to a penthouse in Lower Pitt Street, Sydney and stylishly converted the space into a teaching studio as well as her own accommodation.